Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 5/29

 Today I wrote the conclusion part of our PRESENTATION.md, which was mostly historical.
 Now our presentation is almost completed; all that remains is the third section about how the cipher was broken.

+### 5/30

+I wrote the README file today, explaining our project as well as how to use our code.
+This definitely may be added to later.
+I also created the makefile and input all the java-relevant commands.

 ## Lana Jha